addr2data/webinar-01/README.rst

 	+ Amazon treats these addresses as public.

 - Once created, you can't change the initial IPv4 CIDR block, but you can add/remove other CIDR blocks.

+- You can remove or replace your IPv6 CIDR block.

+	+ You can't add more IPv6 CIDR blocks

 - VPCs can operate in dual-stack mode.
 You instances can communicate using IPv4, IPv6 or both.